-The Company enters into valid bilateral netting agreements with Morgan Stanley affiliates which satisfied the conditions set out under section 2 of the Banking (Capital) Rules for recognised netting.
-As at 31 December 2021, minimal recognised netting is applied for both on- and off-balance sheet exposures.
+In addition, the MSBAL Group enters into valid bilateral netting agreements with Morgan Stanley affiliates which satisfied the conditions set out under section 2 of the Banking (Capital) Rules for recognised netting.
+As at 31 December 2022, minimal recognised netting is applied for both on- and off-balance sheet exposures.